napari/napari/docs/guides/connecting_events.md

 ### Connection functions to native napari events

-If you want something to happen following some event that happens *within* napari, then trick becomes knowing which native signals any given napari object provides for you to "connect" to.
+If you want something to happen following some event that happens *within* napari, the trick becomes knowing which native signals any given napari object provides for you to "connect" to.
 Until we have centralized documentation for all of the events offered by napari objects, the best way to find these is to browse the source code.
 Take for instance, the base